Get to grips with the Google Sheets formulas to help automate your work, hack together SEO tools and level up your marketing.

 I thought they weren’t useful to my marketing.
 I thought spreadsheets and Excel in particular were only for accountants.

 Then I discovered Google Sheets.

-Google Sheets Formulas (for marketers)
+Google Sheets Formulas (aka SEO formulas)

 There are loads of Google Sheets formulas to master.
 Before you move onto more advanced formulas try to get the hang of the more simple ones and go from there.

 Here are just some of the most useful ones to marketing:

 There are obviously way more formulas out there you could use.
 This is just a starting point or some of the formulas I find myself using time and again.

 Let’s look at how to use them in some more detail:

 If you are just tipping your toe into the world of Google Sheets, the below list are some the basic formulas to start with.
 Don’t underestimate them just because they are basic though.